Pteranodon: Skull and beak

 Unlike earlier pterosaurs, such as Rhamphorhynchus and Pterodactylus, Pteranodon had toothless beaks, similar to those of birds.
 Pteranodon beaks were made of solid, bony margins that projected from the base of the jaws.
 The beaks were long, slender, and ended in thin, sharp points.
 The upper jaw, which was longer than the lower jaw, was curved upward; while this normally has been attributed only to the upward-curving beak, one specimen (UALVP 24238) has a curvature corresponding with the beak widening towards the tip.
 While the tip of the beak is not known in this specimen, the level of curvature suggests it would have been extremely long.
 The unique form of the beak in this specimen led Alexander Kellner to assign it to a distinct genus, Dawndraco, in 2010.

 The most distinctive characteristic of Pteranodon is its cranial crest.
 These crests consisted of skull bones (frontals) projecting upward and backward from the skull.
 The size and shape of these crests varied due to a number of factors, including age, sex, and species.
-Male Pteranodon sternbergi, the older species of the two described to date (and nowadays placed in its own genus Geosternbergia), had a more vertical crest with a broad forward projection, while their descendants, Pteranodon longiceps, evolved a narrower, more backward-projecting crest.
+Male Pteranodon sternbergi, the older species of the two described to date, had a more vertical crest with a broad forward projection, while their descendants, Pteranodon longiceps, evolved a narrower, more backward-projecting crest.
 Females of both species were smaller and bore small, rounded crests.
 The crests were probably mainly display structures, though they may have had other functions as well.

+Postcranial skeleton

+The neural spines of Pteranodon's vertebrae were narrow.
+Like many pterosaurs and birds, it possessed a notarium, a fused mass comprising the first six dorsal vertebrae.
+Similarly, the first few ribs were fused.
+The pelvic bones were fused to the synsacrum, a mass of vertebrae that included at least two dorsal vertebrae, the sacral vertebrae, and the first caudal vertebra.
+The sacrals were strengthened by bony ligaments.
+Beyond the synsacrum, the tail was relatively short, and the last few vertebrae were fused into a bony rod.
+The entire length of the tail was about 3.5% as long as the wingspan, or up to 25 cm in the largest males.

+Pteranodon's scapulae were oriented in such a way that each one braces the other, due to their fusion with the coracoids, providing increased integrity during flight.
+The humeri were extremely robust, with large, curved deltopectoral crests.
+The radius and ulna were similarly robust.
+The first three metacarpals were very slender, and their respective digits sported short, curved unguals (claws).
+Pteranodon's hind feet had four metatarsals, which were tipped with less curved claws.